nbdc-datahub/hbcd-docs/docs/instruments/agevariables.md

 ## Raw File-Based Data

-Raw file-based data includes raw magnetic resonance imaging (MRI), spectroscopy (MRS), electroencephalography (EEG), and motion/accelerometry (see [here](../datacuration/rawbids.md) for details - note that infobox [Fields Reporting Age](../datacuration/rawbids.md#age) on this page contains the same information as the following table, presented in a different format).
+Raw <span class="tooltip">file-based data<span class="tooltiptext">imaging and biosignal data<br>(varied formats)</span></span> includes raw magnetic resonance imaging (MRI), spectroscopy (MRS), electroencephalography (EEG), and motion/accelerometry (see [here](../datacuration/rawbids.md) for details - note that infobox [Fields Reporting Age](../datacuration/rawbids.md#age) on this page contains the same information as the following table, presented in a different format).
 This data is acquired from child participants and is thus unavailable for the prenatal visit V01.
 For visit V02 onward, age of the child on the date of data acquisition is reported within the subject folder-level `sub-<label>_sessions.tsv` and session folder-level `sub-<label>_ses-<label>_scans.tsv` files via the following:

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 13px;">
     <thead>